Modern Slavery Act

 Our Firm

 Michelmores LLP is a limited liability partnership providing a range of legal services to individuals and businesses.
 The Firm is registered in England and Wales (registered number OC326242) and is authorised and regulated by the Solicitors Regulation Authority (authorisation number 463401).
 We have offices in London, Exeter, Bristol, Cheltenham and Sidmouth, with our head office located in Exeter.
-The Firm employs over 400 lawyers and support staff and works with a range of external suppliers to support the Firm’s business.
+The Firm employs approximately 500 lawyers and support staff and works with a range of external suppliers to support the Firm’s business.

 Our supply chains